redstone-finance/redstone-oracles-monorepo/packages/canton-connector/daml/core/README.md

       iRedStoneCore_GetPricesImpl this feedIds currentTime payloadHex
 ```

-The `GetPricesWithCaller` choice allows any party to call the contract directly (used for disclosed contract access).
+The `caller : Party` pattern allows any party to call the contract directly, including for disclosed contract access.
+See the [Caller Pattern](../README.md#caller-pattern) section for details.

 #### Contract template

 * By calling the nonconsuming `GetPrices` choice of the [`RedStoneCore`](./src/RedStoneCore.daml) template,
 the payload data is processed as described in the [`RedStone SDK]`](../sdk/README.md) library
-and the [`RedStoneResult`](../interface/src/RedStoneTypes.daml) is returned to the caller.
+and the [`RedStoneResult`](../types/src/RedStoneTypes.daml) is returned to the caller.
 * The `RedStoneCore` template optionally supports `FeaturedAppRight` integration via `beneficiary` and `featuredCid` fields.
 * The `iRedStoneCore_GetPricesImpl` implementation: